davejbud88/Preparing_Students/README.md

 While we see a positive correlation in the Reading/Math scores and graduation rate, I am concered on the number of schools that scored in the range of 55 - 65 that also graduated at least 90% of the senior level class.
 This is saying that about 60% of students are demonstrating proficiency or higher in Reading and Math but are still earning enough passing credits to graduate.
 There are a number of factors to consider why the scores are low (poor test taking, low student input in the tests, lack of instructional expectation, emphasis to move students along).

+There was also a positive correlation in the Postsecondary Readiness and Graduation Rate data.
+Students are college ready if they meet the expected benchmark score on either English, Math, OR Reading (only needs to meet one of three benchmarks).
+Students are career ready if they complete at least two credits in a pathway AND completed a certification test.
+It is positive to see that schools are scoring higher in the postsecondary readiness scores.
+Although, students who are college bound only need to meet the benchmark in one of three subjects is concerning.

 Through the function, I found that only 5 out of 228 high schools scored an overall indicator rating of 90 or higher.